 The finished pots in my shop do not tell this story.
 Yes, they have beautiful shapes and graceful curves.
 They are heavy, solid-very well made.
 With proper care, they will last better than a lifetime.
 But the story of how they are made makes for a story any passionate gardener would want to hear.

 Once they dry, the pots will be fired.
-The rope burns, but the pattern of that rope will be fired forever into the interior of the pot.
+The rope is removed, but the pattern of that rope will be fired and live forever in the interior of the pot.
+The interior of the pot is every bit as beautiful as the exterior surface.
 These pots are ready to be planted.
-But please note that the interior surface is every bit as beautiful as the outside.

 The attic is a perfect drying room.
 Imagine that every handmade French pot gets hauled to the attic to dry.
 There are a lot of steps, and a lot of hands that come together to make these pots.
 When they are thoroughly dry, they will be fired.
 From these hands to yours-Rob does this part.